bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ] Map should use icons from trials and boss instead of just generic T and purple skull.
 Also would be nice to fit in a special 'miniboss' round for the first time an Elite spawns.

+- [ ] Noticed a bug where I could not open voyage map while in shop.
+Keep an eye on this.
+I left debug prints in map for now.

 **Fruits**
 - [ ] Choose coins to add to update.